Search

 Goals and Organization

 The program is designed to provide sub-specialty training within a large academic medical center.
 Collaboration between members of different disciplines is valued during the fellowship.
-The fellow is expected to consolidate and develop further competence in the therapeutic and diagnostic procedures appropriate to his or her specialty, including the ability to consult with other professionals where psychological knowledge can make a unique contribution to patient management.
+The resident or fellow is expected to consolidate and develop further competence in the therapeutic and diagnostic procedures appropriate to their specialty, including the ability to consult with other health care professionals when psychological knowledge makes a unique contribution to patient care.
 An essential feature of the training program is a balance between ongoing clinical activities and didactic offerings.
 Participation in faculty research projects, as well as the opportunity to develop independent research projects may also be possible and is considered integral to the scientist-practitioner model in psychology.

-Individual supervision for at least two hours per week is provided on each of the clinical services and sites.
-The Medical psychology Program Director holds an orientation meeting and monthly training meetings during the year and provides consultation to the fellows and oversight of the sub-specialty training programs.
+Individual supervision for at least two hours per week is provided in each clinical specialty residency/fellowship.
+The psychology Program Director and Assistant Program Director also hold an orientation meeting at the start of each academic cycle with residents and fellows and host monthly training meetings during the year, provide consultation to the residents and fellows, and oversight of the sub-specialty training programs.

 Admission Criteria